jrief/angular-retina/README.md

 ## Alternative infix
 When this library was written, Apple Inc. recommended to use ```@2x``` as infix, for images optimized for Retina displays.
-Then in late 2013, they changed their mind, and now [suggest to use the infix](https://developer.apple.com/library/safari/documentation/NetworkingInternet/Conceptual/SafariImageDeliveryBestPractices/ServingImagestoRetinaDisplays/ServingImagestoRetinaDisplays.html) ```_2x```.
+In late 2013, they changed their mind, and now [suggest to use the infix](https://developer.apple.com/library/safari/documentation/NetworkingInternet/Conceptual/SafariImageDeliveryBestPractices/ServingImagestoRetinaDisplays/ServingImagestoRetinaDisplays.html) ```_2x```.

 Since Apple's former recommendation, the proposed infix has been hard coded into some server-side libraries for image generation.
-Therefore, in version 0.3.0 of *angular-retina*, a setter function has been added, which shall be used to set the infix to the newly proposed ```_2x```, but of course only, if the server-side also supports it:
+Therefore, in version 0.3.0 of *angular-retina*, a configuration function has been added, which shall be used to set the infix to the newly proposed ```_2x``` – but of course only, if the server-side also supports it!

 ```javascript
 my_app.config(function(ngRetinaProvider) {